-Looking for music?
+MUSIC Looking for music?
 If you want something created just for you (for example, theme music for your show), I use and recommend We Talk of Dreams.
 Nico has extensive podcast experience and is extremely cost-effective.
 He created the new theme song for Canadian True Crime as well as several other songs you’ll hear on episodes.

-For free music to use under an attribution license, Free Music Archive and Incompetech are great resources.
+For free music to use under an attribution license, Incompetech is a great resource.
 Just make sure you read the specifics of the attribution license to ensure that you're using the music correctly and giving the correct credit to the artist.

-Podcast artwork is important, as that’s often the first thing a potential audience sees of your show.
-The standard size is 3000 x 3000 pixels.
+ARTWORK Podcast artwork is important, as that’s often the first thing a potential audience sees of your show.
+The standard size for iTunes / Apple Podcasts is 3000 x 3000 pixels.
 It seems large - that’s correct.
 Here’s some good tips.

-As for research resources for a true crime podcast, I use a mixture of news articles, court reporting, documentaries, court documents if available and true crime books.
-I am not a private investigator and can't access anything that an ordinary member of the general public wouldn't be able to access.
+RESEARCH As for research resources for a true crime podcast, I use a mixture of news articles, court reporting, documentaries, court documents if available as well as true crime books.
+Please note: I am not a private investigator and can't access anything that an ordinary member of the general public wouldn't be able to access.